david-schaller/AsymmeTree/development notes/implemented.md

 `alpha = 0.25 * loss_rate` and `beta = 0.10 * loss_rate`.
 A later micro-cleanup removed the
 redundant `_gamma_star_at()` call inside `_host_system_summary()`: host-edge activity is now checked directly from the host branch interval, while `_gamma_prime_at()` is still called once to get the live symbiont edges.
+Another small cleanup simplified `_sample_recipient()` so that, for host and symbiont donors, recipient candidates are derived directly from `host_system_edges` instead of first building a global coexisting set and then intersecting it with the same-host constraint.
 Verification so far is limited to a local syntax check; I could not run an end-to-end simulator smoke test here because `tralda` is not installed in this workspace.